EuroStack

 EuroStack is a set of initiatives of academics, politicians, commentators and industry players aimed at building an independent European digital infrastructure to limit the dependence of the European Union on foreign technology and US companies.

 Background

-The term "EuroStack" was coined by Glen Weyl in 2024.
-Initial advocates for EuroStack shared that 80% of European technology is imported, which creates a dependency on US and Chinese technology.
+The concept of a "European Stack" to describe a pan-European project of sovereign technical infrastructure was first proposed by media theorist McKenzie Wark in 2019, while the specific term "EuroStack" was coined by Glen Weyl in 2024.
+Initial advocates for the EuroStack initiative stated that 80% of European technology is imported, which creates a dependency on US and Chinese technology.
 Bria and Timmers's version of the initiative calls to mobilize €300 billion over 10 years to invest in European technological independence.
 Advocates of EuroStack have repeatedly referred to the risk of the EU becoming a digital colony.